domsson/nuru/README.md

 `ch_key` points at the default glyph to be used for "no glyph", which will, in the majority of the cases, be `32` (the space character).
-Changing this to a different glyph would mean that empty areas in an image will be filled with the according glyph instead of space.
+Changing this to a different glyph will have nuru draw spaces whenever it encounters that char.

 In 8-bit color mode, colors `0` (`#000`, black) and `15` (`#fff`, white) are
 recommended, as they both exist twice (`16` and `231`).